|

 a seller, willing but not compelled to sell, would agree

+on.
 Fannie Mae (Federal National

 Mortgage Association FNMA) - A New York Stock